mpicbg-scicomp/gearshifft/README.md

 make
 ```

-To build the library with Score-P user instrumentation, use the following recipe.
+To build the benchmark with Score-P user instrumentation, use the following recipe.
 Note that you need a working Score-P installation availble in your shell session.

 ```bash